 Astronomers, planetary scientists and spacecraft operators are working together to take maximum advantage of a once-in-a-lifetime opportunity to observe an Oort Cloud comet as it hurtles past Mars on Oct.
 19. The result could be new knowledge about the formation of the Solar System, and perhaps the first images of a comet collected from the surface of another planet.
 But the high-speed pass of the Comet Siding Spring will also threaten the fleet of orbiters circling Mars as it passes within ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Scientists Prepare To Observe Close Comet Pass At Mars".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Scientists Prepare To Observe Close Comet Pass At Mars".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.